 This post may contain affiliate links.
 Please read my disclosure.

-This spicy, meatless Egg Curry will be your new go-to for quick and easy weeknight dinners!
-Hard boiled eggs are simmered in a flavorful tomato and onion sauce and it takes just 30 minutes to prepare!
-Serve this Indian-style curry with basmati rice and some naan bread or paratha.
+This spicy, meatless Kerala egg curry will be your new go-to for quick and easy weeknight dinners!
+Hard boiled eggs are simmered in a flavorful creamy tomato and onion sauce - plus it takes just 30 minutes to prepare!

 And, for another meatless option, this cauliflower tikka masala is hands down one of the best curries we make, but we're also pretty big fans of these curry tomatoes!

-This egg curry is spicy (but not too spicy) with whole toasted spices and creamy coconut milk added to the sauce!
+This south Indian Kerala egg curry with coconut milk (also called nadan mutta curry) is mildly spicy with whole toasted spices and creamy coconut milk added to the sauce!

-You can serve it with basmati rice, but we also love it with coconut jasmine rice or this Instant Pot cilantro lime rice.
-And, don’t forget some bread to sop up all the delicious sauce and a refreshing mango lassi to end the meal!
+You can serve it with instant pot basmati rice, but we also love it with coconut jasmine rice or this Instant Pot cilantro lime rice.
+And, don’t forget a refreshing creamy mango lassi to quell the heat!

 Jump to: